DO-Global Health Certificate

 Applications for the Class of 2029 cohort are closed.

 To be considered for the DO/GHS Certificate Program, students must be in good academic standing per the COM Registrar.
+The student must remain in good standing every semester to remain in and complete the program.
+Academic standing is provided by the Committee on Student Evaluation (COSE) at the end of every semester.

 The Global Health Studies Program in the College of Osteopathic Medicine will oversee track activities and issue the certificate.
 For questions, please contact Dr. Rebecca Malouin at malouinr@msu.edu or Wendi Winston at winst106@msu.edu.